Conservatory Roof Replacement Cost

 If you’re buying reputable material and using established contractors, you shouldn’t need to worry about this as the material will have everything you need, however it’s worth asking whether the company is registered to Fenestration Self-Assessment (FENSA).
 This is a fantastic company which makes sure your conservatory is energy efficient and depending on your circumstance, you may need to have a Fensa certificate to adhere to building regulations.

-When it comes to planning permission, it should only be an issue if your work affects your neighbours or anyone in the surrounding areas of your household.
-However, because your conservatory and its roof will already be there and it’s a replacement job, you shouldn’t need to worry about planning permission.
+When it comes to planning permission, it should only be an issue if your work affects your neighbours or anyone in the surrounding areas of your property.

 FAQs